Dial A Ride Transportation

-Niles Dial-A-Ride Transit (DART) has been serving the greater Niles area since 1974.
+Niles Dial-A-Ride Transportation (DART) has been serving the greater Niles and Buchanan areas since 1974.
 DART is a division of the City of Niles.
-DART is funded by federal and state grants, a transit millage for the City of Niles, and passenger fares.
+DART is funded by federal and state grants, transit millages from the Cities of Niles and Buchanan, and passenger fares.
 The service consists of demand response service and one deviated fixed route (Route 2).

 Hours of Operation